The $D_{\hslash}$-module mirror conjecture for flag varieties: introduction

 Let $G$ be a simple simply-connected complex algebraic group and $P\subseteq G$ a parabolic subgroup.
-Motivated by the work of Batyrev, Ciocan-Fontanine, Kim and van Straten \cite{BCFKS}, Givental \cite{Givental}, Joe and Kim \cite{JK} and Peterson (unpublished), Rietsch \cite{Rietsch} constructed a candidate $T$-equivariant mirror of $G/P$ in terms of the Langlands dual group $\Gd$.
-It is a Landau-Ginzburg (LG) model $(\Xd,W,\pi,p)$ consisting of a smooth affine variety $\Xd$, a regular function $W\in\OO(\Xd)$, a smooth morphism $\pi:\Xd\ra\ZL$ onto a subtorus $\ZL$ of $\Td$ and a morphism $p:\Xd\ra\Td$.
+Motivated by the work of Batyrev, Ciocan-Fontanine, Kim and van Straten \cite{BCFKS}, Givental \cite{Givental}, Joe and Kim \cite{JK} and Peterson (unpublished, but see \cite{Peter}), Rietsch \cite{Rietsch} constructed a candidate $T$-equivariant mirror of $G/P$ in terms of the Langlands dual group $\Gd$.
+It is a quintuple $(\Xd,W,\pi,p,\vol)$ where \begin{itemize} \item $\Xd$ is a smooth affine variety;